PopovEvgeniy/SWGF/readme.txt

 Project Description

-Simple windows game framework is an ultra-fast 2D game engine for Windows XP or higher.
+Simple Windows Game Framework is an ultra-fast 2D game engine for Windows XP or higher.
 It uses OPENGL for rendering.

 License

-Simple windows game framework is distributed under a zlib license.
+Simple Windows Game Framework is distributed under a zlib license.

 Features